-This glossary defines technical terms and abbreviations used in Infoprint Server documentation.
-If you do not find the term you are looking for, see the index or see the IBM Terminology website at http://www.ibm.com/ software/globalization/terminology/.
+This glossary defines technical terms and abbreviations that are used in Infoprint Server documentation.
+If you do not find the term that you are looking for, see the index or see the IBM Glossary of Computing Terms (www.ibm.com/software/globalization/terminology).